jkwill87/mapi/readme.rst

 Rick and Morty - 02x09 - Look Who's Purging Now
 Rick and Morty - 02x10 - The Wedding Squanchers

 Mapi searches yield Metadata objects, which themselves are just MutableMappings which can be treated like regular old Python dictionaries.
-That being said, they overwrite `__str__` so that they get prettily printed as is seen above.
+That being said, they overwrite `__str__` so that they get prettily printed as seen above.
 This can easily be overridden, however.
 Say we would rather use a SxxExx format:

 >>> from mapi.providers import TVDb
 >>> client = TVDb()  # API Key taken from environment variables